 To gain a place on the Nuclear Graduates programme, you'll need to apply online, complete online tests and a video interview, and attend a two-day assessment centre.
 Visit the website to find out when the next round of applications opens.

 Meanwhile, you can find a list of graduate schemes with individual employers that operate in the industry at the National Skills Academy for Nuclear (NSAN).

 Graduate nuclear jobs

 If you're looking to enter this industry, you can either search for graduate nuclear jobs or visit a specialist industry recruitment website such as nuclearsectorjobs.co.uk.

 This gives a good indication of the range of jobs available, as it divides vacancies into six disciplines:

 - project control/management

-This shows that there are openings in the nuclear industry for graduates from a range of backgrounds and with various career ambitions.
+It shows that there are openings in the nuclear industry for graduates from a range of backgrounds and career ambitions.